 COVID-19 & FAQ

-Couples are still required to provide their celebrant with a minimum of one calendar month's notice (using the Notice of Intended Marraige) prior to their wedding.
+Couples are still required to provide their celebrant with a minimum of one calendar month's notice (using the Notice of Intended Marriage) prior to their wedding.

 I am available to help you plan your wedding, complete your legal documents and conduct your ceremony.
 Until restrictions change, our initial meeting will be be online.

 Here's some simple answers to questions I'm often asked.

 HOW SOON CAN WE GET MARRIED?

 In Australia, you are (except under special circumstances)) required to contact your chosen Civil Celebrant, signing a 'Notice of Intended Marriage' at least one calendar month prior to your marriage.

 WHAT DOCUMENTS DO WE NEED TO GET MARRIED?